D\'{e}vissage for Waldhausen K-theory: Multiple Type D evissage

 The bottom map $\pi_n \colon \prod_1^n K(\A_i) \to K(\A_n)$ is the projection onto the last factor.
 The right vertical map is induced by the exact inclusion functor $\A_n \to \sgl_n \C_{\A}$ which is given on objects by The right square in \eqref{diagram-2} is homotopy commutative, since the underlying exact functors are naturally weakly equivalent.
-Note that the bottom row in \eqref{diagram-2} defines a homotopy fiber sequence.